mk-fg/reliable-discord-client-irc-daemon/README.rst

 extra local maintenance burden, and only fallback to installing module(s) via "pip" if that fails.

-On any arbitrary distro with python (python3) installed, using "pip" to install aiohttp module (and its deps) to unprivileged "rdircd" user's home dir might work (which is also used to run rdircd in the next example below), but ignore this if you've already installed it via OS package manager or such::
+On any arbitrary distro with python (python3) installed, using pip/venv to install aiohttp module (and its deps) to unprivileged "rdircd" user's home dir might work (which is also used to run rdircd in the next example below), but ignore this if you've already installed it via OS package manager or such::